-A visa is an entry permit into a country.
-Foreign students enrolling in degree programs at NCCU should apply for a resident visa with the purpose of pursuing studies at their local Taiwan Overseas Representative Office in order to enter Taiwan
+Foreign students enrolling in degree programs at NCCU should apply for a resident visa with the purpose of pursuing studies at their local Taiwan representative office in order to enter Taiwan.

-For the protection of you and your fellow peers, you are required to complete a health examination within one month of the start of the semester.
-We strongly recommend you to undergo the health examination offered on-campus to save time and money.
+You are required to complete a Taiwanese government health examination within one month of the start of the semester.
+To save time and money, we strongly recommend you undergo the examination offered on campus.

-The course enrollment process consists of five (5) phases: Online Course Selection I, Online Course Selection II, Online Course Add/Drop, System Manual Add/Drop with Instructor’s Approval, Course Withdrawal.
-Please refer to the Class Selection Schedule for 2020 First Semester for relevant dates concerning course enrollment.
+Course enrollment process consists of five phases: Online Course Selection I, Online Course Selection II, Online Course Add/Drop, System Manual Add/Drop with Instructor’s Approval, and Course Withdrawal.
 If you have any questions regarding the enrollment or courses (ex. the courses needed to fulfill your degree requirements), please consult your academic department or program office.

 Course Selection Manual：下載連結(Click to download)